BREATH & BLOOD TESTS

 An illegal stop or detention by the police may be grounds for a court to exclude breath test and blood evidence.

-Bradley M. Collins, P.A. has aggressively challeged Breath Test Evidence and successfully defended DUI charges for more than two and a half decades.
+Bradley M. Collins, P.A. has aggressively challeged Breath Test Evidence and successfully defended DUI charges for more than three decades.